rystsov/rystsov.github.io/_posts/2015-09-16-how-paxos-works.markdown

 If we show that any successful state change is an ancestor of any future successful state changes then the statement will be proved.

-We will do it by reasoning about the space of events (see emit_* int the code of acceptors and proposers).
+We will do it by reasoning about the space of events (see emit_* invocation in the code of acceptors and proposers).

 When the system is about to send a confirmation that the state was changed (n is a ballot number of the change) it calls emit_executed(n,...) to generate an event.
 We use $\bar{n}^2$ symbol to refer to this event. $\bar{n}^1$ is used for emit_prepared(n,...), $\ddot{n}^2$ for emit_accepted(n,...) and $\ddot{n}^1$ for emit_promised(n,...).